 The symptoms of asthma can vary and not everyone experiences all of them at the same time.
 They can also range from being rather mild to more serious.
 The four common asthma symptoms are:

 - Coughing – Your coughs may keep coming back and can also be accompanied by a wheezing sound.
 You may find that your coughing is worse at night or early in the morning.

 - Tight Chest – People with asthma often describe this feeling like having a heavy weight on their chest.
 It can feel similar to a dull ache or a sharp stabbing in your chest.
 This tightness often makes it difficult to take a deep breath.

 - Breathlessness – You may find that you get short of breath rather easily, even after light or moderate activity.
 You may have to concentrate to regulate your breathing.

-- Wheezing – This is a whistling sound which comes from your airways, commonly when you’re breathing out.
+- Wheezing – This is a whistling sound that comes from your airways, commonly when you’re breathing out.
 This symptom can come and go, and the severity can also change.

 - Allergic Asthma – When your symptoms are triggered by an allergic reaction to allergens such as pollen, pets or dust.

 - Non-allergic Asthma – When your symptoms are caused by an irritant that you breathe in, such as cigarette smoke or exhaust fumes.

 The condition is not curable, so if you develop asthma as an adult it’s likely that you’ll have the condition for the rest of your life.
 However, with the correct treatment, there is a good chance that you’ll be able to live a normal, active life without any asthma symptoms.

 Sometimes your asthma symptoms can become more severe for a short period of time.
 This is known as an asthma attack and can happen suddenly or gradually over a few days.
 Asthma attacks are very serious and can be fatal; three people die from asthma attacks in the UK every day.